tyro/arbitrater/README.md

 Arbitrater is a library for creating arbitrary instances of classes by reflection, for example to use in testing.
-It was designed primarily for use with Kotlin 'data classes', but may work regular classes too.
+It was designed primarily for use with Kotlin 'data classes', but may work with regular classes too.

 It is similar to libraries like [random-beans](https://github.com/benas/random-beans) and [podam](https://devopsfolks.github.io/podam/), but with support for nullable types and default values.